-- Section 2.C: Educational Program and Curriculum: The School shall deliver an educational program and curriculum as described in its Application which is attached hereto and incorporated herein as Appendix 1. - Section 2.D: Non-Renewal/Cancellation and Termination: Any non-renewal, cancellation or termination of the Charter shall be subject to Section 1002.33(8), Florida Statutes, and the terms of this Charter. - Section 2.D.1: Non-Renewal Provisions: At the end of the term of the Charter, the Sponsor may choose not to renew the School's Charter upon a finding of clear and convincing evidence for any of the following reasons: - (a) a failure by the School to participate in the state's education accountability system created in Section 1008.31, Florida Statutes, or failure to meet requirements for student performance stated in this Charter; - (b) a failure by the School to meet generally accepted standards of fiscal management which includes, but is not limited to, a negative fund balance in any governmental fund as reported in a budget or audit report; negative net assets as reported in a budget or audit report; failure to timely file reports required by the Sponsor; improper expenditure of grant funds; failure to maintain required insurance; failure to correct audit findings within sixty (60) calendar days; spending in excess of approved appropriations; and material discrepancies (five percent (5%) or greater) between unaudited annual financial report and audited statements; - (c) a material violation of federal, state or local law, or a material breach of the provisions of this Charter by the School;
+Section 2.C: Educational Program and Curriculum: The School shall deliver an educational program and curriculum as described in its Application which is attached hereto and incorporated herein as Appendix 1.

+Section 2.D: Non-Renewal/Cancellation and Termination: Any non-renewal, cancellation or termination of the Charter shall be subject to Section 1002.33(8), Florida Statutes, and the terms of this Charter.

+Section 2.D.1: Non-Renewal Provisions: At the end of the term of the Charter, the Sponsor may choose not to renew the School's Charter for any of the following reasons:

+(a) a failure by the School to participate in the state's education accountability system created in Section 1008.31, Florida Statutes, or failure to meet requirements for student performance stated in this Charter;

+(b) a failure by the School to meet generally accepted standards of fiscal management which includes, but is not limited to, a negative fund balance in any governmental fund as reported in a budget or audit report; negative net assets as reported in a budget or audit report; failure to timely file reports required by the Sponsor; improper expenditure of grant funds; failure to maintain required insurance; failure to correct audit findings within sixty (60) calendar days; spending in excess of approved appropriations; and material discrepancies (five percent (5%) or greater) between unaudited annual financial report and audited statements;

+(c) a violation of federal, state or local law, or a material breach of the provisions of this Charter by the School;

-- (d) any action by the School that is detrimental to the health, safety, or welfare of its students and is not timely cured after notice; - (e) failure to make sufficient progress in attaining the student achievement objectives of the Charter established pursuant to Section 3.A and the School's School Improvement Plan, if applicable, and a showing that it is not likely that such objectives can be achieved before the end of the Charter term; - (f) receipt by the School of a state-designated grade of "F" in any two (2) of four (4) years or in the instance of a School that is assigned a School Improvement Rating (SIR) rather than a letter grade; receipt of an Incomplete for failure to conform to student participation requirements to receive a state designation in any two (2) of four (4) years after the final determination of grade or rating by the Florida Department of Education (FLDOE).
+(d) any action by the School that is detrimental to the health, safety, or welfare of its students and is not timely cured after notice;

+(e) a failure by the School to achieve seventy-five percent (75%) of the goals and outcomes of any School Improvement Plan/Accountability Plan developed for the School;

+(f) receipt by the School of a state-designated grade of "F" in any two (2) of four (4) years or in the instance of a School that is assigned a School Improvement Rating (SIR) rather than a letter grade; receipt of an Incomplete for failure to conform to student participation requirements to receive a state designation in any two (2) of four (4) years after the final determination of grade or rating by the Florida Department of Education (FLDOE).
 The equivalent of an "F" grade is defined as the School receiving thirty-one percent (31%) of the total application points or less on the Florida Grades issued by the FLDOE.
 Schools assigned a School Improvement Rating rather than a letter grade will be considered the equivalent of an "F" grade if their School Improvement Rating is "Unsatisfactory".
-The foregoing point designations or school improvement ratings shall be amended during the term of this Charter to conform to current state law or rules; - (g) any other good cause shown including, without limitation, any of the grounds specified in this Charter.
+The foregoing point designations or school improvement ratings shall be amended during the term of this Charter to conform to current state law or rules;

+(g) any other good cause shown including, without limitation, any of the grounds specified in this Charter.